Geoffrey-Z/street-sign-classifier/README.md

 > **Note:** This section only works for Mac and Linux machines.
 If you are on Windows, you can try using the [WSL](https://docs.microsoft.com/en-us/windows/wsl/faq).
 Otherwise, use the [Manual Start](#manual-start) section instead.

-To download the data and dependencies, and then run the Jupyter notebooks for this project, run the following command:
+To automatically download the data and dependencies and run the Jupyter notebooks for this project, run the following command:

 ```bash
 ./start